lucaswerner90/upc_dl_project_2021/README.md

   - [## **Authors**](#-authors)
 ## **Description**
 ---
-The following project shows an image captioning system that uses state-of-the-art architectures in DL and AI such as Transformers and Visual Transformers.
+The following project shows an image captioning system that uses state-of-the-art architectures in DL and AI such as Transformers and Visual Transformers in comparison to RNN arquitecture that is used as baseline.

 The goal of the project is to generate an accurate description given an input image, for that, we need to extract the features of the image and get the generated text as a result, so we need to combine both computer vision and natural language processing.